Mashud Investment Analyst

 I wanted to work for a firm which encouraged the staff to play to their strengths and didn’t place a glass ceiling over anyone’s head.
 I got on really well with the partner interviewing me and I felt like this would be a firm where my own ambitions would be supported rather than be developed to suit an ‘off the shelf’ role.
 Being offered a position on the Investment Management Committee meant I would be able to make a true impact through my work which appealed to me hugely.

-Within my role on the Investment Management committee, I help in overseeing the Centralised Investment Proposition and carry out regular communications with fund managers to ensure our recommended solutions keep up to date with global markets.
+I sit on the firms investment management committee where I help in overseeing the Centralised Investment Proposition and carry out regular communications with fund managers to ensure our recommended solutions keep up to date with global markets.

 The culture, the people and the opportunities.
 I have found that you are encouraged to develop your own path here at PKF Francis Clark.
 Rather than just filling a position, you begin to feel a true sense of pride and ownership of your role and responsibilities.
 The opportunities are uncapped and we are all encouraged to be ambitious in where we would like to go.